 Risks that may be associated with ICSI include:

 - certain genetic and developmental defects in a very small number of children born using this treatment; however, problems that have been linked with ICSI may have been caused by the underlying infertility, rather than the treatment itself

-In some cases, a low sperm count can be caused by a genetic condition like cystic fibrosis or other chromosome problems.
 If you think this might apply to you, you may want to consider having genetic testing first to avoid the low sperm count being passed onto a male child.
 You’ll probably want to discuss the full implications of taking these tests with your clinic’s counsellor before going ahead.

 There are also all the usual risks that come with IVF treatment.

 I’ve had ICSI and it didn’t work – what next?